Xiaolu (Lulu) Lim Ang Cambronne

 Biography

-Lulu Cambronne, Ph.D. is an Associate Professor with tenure in the Department of Molecular Biosciences in the College of Natural Sciences.
+Lulu Cambronne, Ph.D. is an Associate Professor in the Department of Molecular Biosciences in the College of Natural Sciences.
 Her research focuses on understanding how metabolites impact cellular signaling cascades and epigenetic regulation.
-The approach is to track the subcellular availability of specific metabolites using new fluorescent biosensors developed by the lab.
+The approach is to discovery biological regulation of subcellular metabolites using new fluorescent biosensors developed by the lab.

 Dr. Cambronne received a Hon.B.Sc in Molecular Genetics from the University of Toronto, a Ph.D. with Wade Harper from the Division of Medical Sciences at Harvard University, and received postdoctoral training under Richard Goodman in microRNA target identification as well as NAD+ biology at the Vollum Institute.
-Dr. Cambronne has been honored both at the pre-doctoral and post-doctoral levels with individual Kirschstein National Service Research Awards, Albert J Ryan and Samuel Lunenfeld Fellowships, and named the 2013 OHSU New Inventor of the year for her development and commercialization of the RISC-trap/miR-trap assay to empirically identify targets for specific microRNAs in cells.
+Dr. Cambronne has organized the international 2024 and 2026 FASEB NAD Metabolism and Signaling Scientific Conferences.
+Her work has been honored both at the pre-doctoral and post-doctoral levels with individual Kirschstein National Service Research Awards, Albert J Ryan and Samuel Lunenfeld Fellowships, and named the 2013 OHSU New Inventor of the year for her development and commercialization of the RISC-trap/miR-trap assay to empirically identify targets for specific microRNAs in cells.
 She is a 2017 recipient of the NIH Director's New Innovator Award, a 2020 Pew Biomedical Scholar, 2020-2021 Scialog Fellow, 2022 MAVEN Scientist, 2022 William H. Tonn Professorial Fund Fellow, and the 2022-2023 recipient of the College of Natural Sciences Foundation Teaching Excellence Award.

 Research